nicholaslantz/pumpkin-mines/README.md

 If you desire to actually install it, there is currently a 'make install' target which will copy the binary into your '~/bin' directory.
-From there, add
+From there, you can add '~/bin' to your PATH environment variables and you can type

 ```
-alias pmines='~/bin/pumpkin-mines'
+$ pumpkin-mines
 ```

-and you will be able to just type 'pmines' into your shell and the program will launch.
+into your shell, and the program will launch.

 ### Controls ###